JonaRiley/diyhrt-opsec/operating_system/index.md

 Absolutely not.
 I don't care if your provider "doesn't log", Tor is the best protection you can get.
 Here's an excerpt from the Tails website:

 > Some users have requested support for VPNs in Tails to “improve” Tor’s anonymity.
 You know, more hops must be better, right?.
 That’s just incorrect – if anything VPNs make the situation worse since they basically introduce either a permanent entry guard (if the VPN is set up before Tor) or a permanent exit node (if the VPN is accessed through Tor).

 > Similarly, we don’t want to support VPNs as a replacement for Tor since that provides terrible anonymity and hence isn’t compatible with Tails’ goal.

-No buyer has ever been caught by Tor de-anonymization, there are many more that have been caught because of a VPN provider subpoena
+No buyer has ever been caught by Tor de-anonymization.
+Plenty have been caught after a VPN provider subpoena.

 ## I already ordered without Tails, what now?